 One can have a generic base-config, with all 10 possible color tracers selected, and then only for the selected corresponding tracers will a preformed tracer be simulated and output generated.
-Or one can just select the specific color tracer corresponding to a selected biogeochem. tracer.
-For the C{soft} tracer, in addition to the option:
+Or one can just select the specific color tracer corresponding to a selected biogeochem tracer.

+For the $C{soft}$ tracer, you also need to select the option:

+'''

 bg_ctrl_bio_preformed=.true.

+'''